mighty-hotdog/foundry-ERC20-f23/README.md

 **An exploration of the ERC20 and several other related token standards.**

+As part of the learning journey, some realworld tokens with specific uses/functionality will also be explored.
+eg: Link, Eth, Btc, Aero

 Other related token standards include:

 -   **ERC223**: Improvement on ERC20.
 Allows proper handling of incoming non-ERC20 tokens.
 But is ERC20 non-backward compatible.